 About Daycholah Center

 DAYCHOLAH CENTER is on the southeast shore of beautiful Green Lake, the deepest natural inland lake in Wisconsin.
+Daycholah Center events include multi-generational events, youth camps, and retreats.
+The hospitality and the community of people who gather here will make your experience feel like home-away-from-home.
 This sacred place is the ancestral homeland of the Menomonie, Ojibwa, and Ho-Chunk Nations.
 UCCI acknowledges these first nations communities who have stewarded this land throughout the generations and pay respect to their elder’s past and present.